gpolaert/agileek.github.io/_drafts/2015-04-12-docker-cmd.md

 }
 {% endhighlight %}

 I assume it's understandable even if you are not familiar with java.
-If not, let me know and I'll eplain it.
+If not, let me know and I'll explain it.

 ### When